KRFOSS/kali-docs/development/public-packaging/index.md

 kali@kali:~$
 ```

 Be sure to set kali-dev rather than unstable before urgency, otherwise there will be issues later from sbuild.
 You can remove everything after "Initial release".
-We also use a Debian revision of "-0kali1" instead of the default "-1" to avoid conflicts with a version that would be used by an upstream Debian package.
+We also use a Debian revision of "-0kali1" instead of the default "-1" to avoid conflicts with a version that would be used by an upstream Debian package:

 ```console
 kali@kali:~/phpggc/debian$ vim copyright